 The recovery and recycling of CDW in SSA could contribute to the development of new employment and entrepreneurship opportunities.
 The processing of such waste streams into useful materials for the construction industries can contribute to the formation of new companies to offer these types of services.
-Such companies will create a variety of new formal job opportunities for skilled and unskilled addition, CDW, due to the high quantities, contributes to an accelerated filling up of scarce landfill space.
-The diversion of CDW towards a circularity-orientated use reduces harmful environmental and health effects and pollution.
+Such companies will create a variety of new formal job opportunities for skilled and unskilled labour opportunities and can therefore contribute significantly to the improvement of economic conditions in SSA.